 Note: Lack of preparation and poor physical fitness will result in a dissatisfying trekking experience.

-How to prepare for Nag Tibba Trek
+How to prepare for the Trek

 - Regardless of the month, it is recommended that you carry warm clothes as the temperatures may dip at night.
-“How to dress up” is one of the important factors to consider for a satisfying trek experience.

 - Even if the Nag Tibba trek is of short duration, planning the trek with an experienced guide holds you in good stead.
 These guides are well versed with the local terrain, natural water-sources (rich in essential minerals) and points of interest.
 They can be of great help if you are planning the trek during monsoon and winter months.
 It is important that you are well equipped with all trek essentials such as trekking gear, proper clothing, footwear, and trekking accessories in the monsoon and winter seasons.